kestra-io/docs/docs/administrator-guide/configuration/storage/README.md

 ## Azure

-Because you need to be sure to have the Azure storage plugins installed, you can install it with the following Kestra command :
+First, you need to be sure to have the Azure storage plugin installed.
+You can install it with the following Kestra command:
-`./kestra plugins install io.kestra.storage.azure:storage-azure:LATEST`, it will download the plugins jar on kestra plugins directory.
+`./kestra plugins install io.kestra.storage.azure:storage-azure:LATEST`, it will download the plugin jar in Kestra plugins directory.

-After, you need to enable the storage with this configuration (adapt depending on authentication method):
+Then, you need to enable the storage with this configuration (adapt depending on authentication method):

 ```yaml